Aerial overview of Addis Ababa cityscape with modern buildings and city centre, capital of Ethiopia

 Money & Payments

-Ethiopian Birr (ETB).
-Exchange rates fluctuate—check a live converter before travel.
-CASH ECONOMY—ATMs limited and often empty/broken, credit cards rarely accepted outside upscale hotels.
+Ethiopian Birr (ETB, Br).
+Exchange rate: $1 ≈ 156 ETB.
+CASH ECONOMY—ATMs limited and often empty/broken, credit cards rarely accepted.
 Bring USD or EUR to exchange at banks/hotels.
-Black market exists (better rates but illegal).
-Tipping: 10% restaurants, round up taxis, 50-100 birr for guides.
-Bargaining at Merkato expected.
+Tipping: 10% restaurants, round up taxis, modest tips for guides.
 Carry cash always—cards nearly useless.
-Ethiopia very affordable by African standards.
+Very affordable.

 Language